 Transhumanism supports the enhancement of human physical and mental capacities through technology.
 For example, eye glasses are an early technology allowing humans to overcome bodily limitations.
-Long-term, transhumanists fight for the end of biological human death, the technological singularity, and becoming "posthuman," where our capabilities so far exceed those of a natural born that we can no longer be called human.
+Long-term, transhumanists fight for the end of biological human death, the future technological singularity, and also becoming "posthuman," where our capabilities so far exceed those of a natural born that we can no longer be called human beings.

 Do I need to be an anarchist or transhumanist to submit?